paritytech/substrate/srml/contract/COMPLEXITY.md

 In order to start the process of instantiation, the supervisor should provide the wasm module code being instantiated and the environment definition (a set of functions, memories (and maybe globals and tables in the future) available for import by the guest module) for that module.
 While the environment definition typically is of the constant size (unless mechanisms like dynamic linking are used), the size of wasm is not.

-The allocation and compute complexity of loading wasm module depends on the underlying wasm VM being used.
-For example, the size and compute time for JIT compilers can be non-linear, because of compilation.
+The allocation and computational complexity of loading wasm module depends on the underlying wasm VM being used.
+For example, the size and computing time for JIT compilers can be non-linear, because of compilation.
 However, for wasmi it should be linear.
 As per validation and instantiation, in WebAssembly they are designed to be able to be performed in linear time.

 Since it is the module what requests memory, amount of allocation depends on the module code itself.
 If an untrusted code is being instantiated, it's up to the supervisor to limit the amount of memory available to allocate.